SDcodehub/SDcodehub.github.io/_posts/2024-04-02-Books-list.md

       2. Atomic habits
       3. The Four Agreements: A Practical Guide to Personal Freedom
       4. Thinking fast and slow
-        a.
-In progress
+        a. paused
       5. How to Win Friends and Influence people
-        a.
-In progress

 Tech books